UMD: A Globally Connected University

 Global Partnerships-Faculty Travel Grant Competition

-In order to deepen the University of Maryland's existing international connections, the Office of International Affairs (OIA) announces the 2017 round of the Global Partnerships-Faculty Travel Grant Competition.
-Funds will support one or more faculty members to travel to one or more current UMD international partner, to develop new collaborative projects and programs, or to improve the implementation of existing projects.
-Awards will be up to $5,000 per project, which may be applied to transportation, accommodations, food, and other travel-related expenses.
-The applicant's academic departments, college, or school is required to supply an additional 20% of the amount of the grant request (e.g., $1,000 for an application for the maximum grant).
+In order to deepen the University of Maryland's existing international connections, the Office of International Affairs (OIA) periodically offers a Global Partnerships-Faculty Travel Grant Competition.
+Grant funds support one or more faculty member to travel to one or more existing UMD partner institutions either to improve the implementation of existing formal collaborations or to develop new formal collaborative projects and programs.
+Awards are up to $5,000 per project, with an additional 20% of the amount of the grant required to be provided by the home academic department, college, or school of the grantee.
+Funds may be applied to transportation, accommodations, food, and other travel-related expenses.
+Up to four grants will be funded each round.

 For more information on the Global Partnerships Travel Grants Program for Faculty and Researchers, please contact Dr. Joseph Scholten in the Office of International Affairs.
 The Database of UMD's international agreements can be found here.

-Dr. Stacy J. Kosko assistant research professor of government and politics, Center for International Development and Conflict Management and Dr. Robert Koulish, associate research professor, M-Law Program; I The Global Justice Partnership for Human Rights, Law, and Development, with the Leiden University
+Dr. Stacy J. Kosko assistant research professor of government and politics, Center for International Development and Conflict Management and Dr. Robert Koulish, associate research professor, M-Law Program; I The Global Justice Partnership for Human Rights, Law, and Development (with Leiden University )

 Cummings’ project will expand the UMD-TU BEST program from a joint graduate seminar into a full research collaboration, adding Bioinformatics to existing UMD-TU partnerships in the humanities.
 Working with colleagues at the Center for Bioinformatics (ZBIT) at Tübingen, Cummings will explore the use of image file formatting, developed for transmission of graphics on the web, to address current data storage and transmission bottlenecks that are impeding computer analysis of the ever increasing amount of dna sequencing information that is now available.